Pips Answer for Tuesday, December 23, 2025

 A target of 12 for two cells like we saw at (3,2) and (3,3) is a huge hint because the only way to get that is two 6s.
 I looked at my dominoes and saw [1,6] and [6,4], so I knew those 6s had to land in those spots.
 Once those were locked in, the rest of the board started to crumble like a house of cards.

-Nyt Pips medium answer for 2025-12-23
+NYT Pips medium answer for 2025-12-23

-Answer for 2025-12-23
+Complete answer for 2025-12-23 (Medium)

 For the Medium puzzle, the 'equals' region spanning across the top row (0,1 to 0,4) was my anchor.
 When you have four cells that all have to be the same value, you can usually cross-reference them with the dominoes that have doubles, like the [6,6] or [2,2].